audreycs/Accepted-Papers-Lists/README.md

 # Accepted Conference Paper List

 ## Accepted Conference Paper Lists:
+A table of accepted paper list of influential conferences from 2019.

 | **Conference** | 2019 | 2020 |
 | :----------| :----:| :----:|